Proudly serving the Gainesville community since 1987.

 What Are The Complications Of A Tooth Infection?

 For individuals with a tooth infection, seeking and getting professional treatment from a trusted Gainesville dentist is crucial to avoid potentially life-threatening complications of this condition.
-If left unteated, the infection can spread rom the tooth to the jawbone as well as the soft tissues of the face and the neck, and throughout other areas of the body.
-In rare cases, the infection can travel to the heart, a condition known as endocarditis, and the brain, a condition known as bacterial meningitis, both of which are life-threanening, serious medical conditions.
+If left untreated, the infection can spread from the tooth to the jawbone as well as the soft tissues of the face and the neck, and throughout other areas of the body.
+In rare cases, the infection can travel to the heart, a condition known as endocarditis, and the brain, a condition known as bacterial meningitis, both of which are life-threatening, serious medical conditions.
 Contact Van Dyke General and Implant Dentistry now to schedule your general dentistry appointment.

 What Causes A Tooth Abscess?